matX01/SaPousse/README.md

 SaPousse is **Open Source** so completly free to use, modify and share.

-WARNING : SaPousse is actually in an early beta version and cannot be used on a model airplane.
+WARRNING : SaPousse is actually in an early beta version and cannot be used on a model airplane.

 It is developped to improve my knowledge about control systems and mecanism , and i want to share it in order to help other people that are blocked on a problem that i already had and already solved.